fortian/fxa-auth-db-postgres/README.md

 (port 8000 by default).

 If the server fails to start,
-check that MySQL is running
-and that your active config
-has the correct settings
-to connect to the database.
+check that PostgreSQL is running and that your active config has the correct settings to connect to the database.